ruan-macambira/SQL-Judge/README.md

 In case of conflict between the two files, the latter has preference.

 ### Setting up a configuration file
-The configuration file must be formatted correctly ni order to the program to execute properly.
+The configuration file must be formatted correctly in order to the program to execute properly.
 Here is a guide in how to fill it properly:

 The SQL Judge configuration has the following format, with a more detailed information below it:
 ```json